Skip to content

 FAQ

-What is quokka ?
+What is quokka?

-Why not use directly IDA API ?
+Why not use the disassembler API directly?

 # IDA way